calnix/NftStreaming/README.md

 Claim functions will be segregated as per NFT location.
 E.g.:

-- claim: if NFTs are held by calling EOA (i.e. msg.sender)
+- `claim`: if NFTs are held by calling EOA (i.e. msg.sender)
+- `claimSingle`: if msg.sender has only 1 NFT
-- claimDelegated: if NFTs are delegated
+- `claimDelegated`: if NFTs are delegated
-- claimViaModule: if NFTs are on some other contract like staking pro
+- `claimViaModule`: if NFTs are on some other contract like staking pro

 User will call a different fn based on where his NFTs are located.
 All functions will allow for claiming on multiple NFTs at once.
 However, a user cannot claim across multiple venues at once.

+All the claims are multiple claims except for the `claimSingle`; which is offered as ~50% of user base have 1 NFT.

 ### Pausing a stream